How Do You Steer A Hot Air Balloon? (With Examples)

 Wind speed and direction change at different altitudes, allowing you to steer in general directions.

 The speed and direction are not predictable, so for that reason, pilots will have a number of possible launch and landing locations.
-Whichever locations make the most sense with the current wind conditions are chosen.
+The pilot will choose whichever locations make the most sense with the current wind and weather conditions.

 Sometimes right before the flight, pilots will release a helium balloon to get a visual sense of the wind.